Dutch/Nederlands, Italiano/Italian, Suomi/Finnish,

 - each submission must be accompanied by a MQEP application form.
 (Candidates have to print it after the application online and send it together with the prints)

 - from September 2017, the application will be done online.
 Log-in then apply through our website.
-Deadline for pre-registrations online: April 30 for summer session, October 15 for winter session.
+First deadline for pre-registrations online: April 30 for summer session, October 15 for winter session.

 - during the registration online, candidates have to upload the digital version of all 20 images.
 These images will be published in the MQEP gallery online in case of success of the candidate.
 (Pictures can be also uploaded later, on a second step, also after the judging session)

 - all photographic prints must be submitted in a reusable case, for easy handling and return shipping.
 Exceptional sized cases received will be returned only providing the payment of an extra charge.
 FEP cannot be held responsible for loss or damage during transit.